xster/flutter-wiki/The-flutter-daemon-mode.md

 This is sent when output is logged for a running application.
 The `params` field will be a map with the fields `appId` and `log`.
 The `log` field is a string with the output text.
 If the output indicates an error, an `error` boolean field will be present, and set to `true`.

-If this is a progress event, it will contain the fields `progress` (a bool with the value true) and `id`, an opaque identifier.
-The ending progress event for a progress pair will have a `finished` bool field with the value true and will not contain a `log` (message) field.
+#### app.progress

+This is sent when an operation starts and again when it stops.
+When an operation starts, the event contains the fields `id`, an opaque identifier, and `message` containing text describing the operation.
+When that same operation ends, the event contains the same `id` field value as when the operation started, along with a `finished` bool field with the value true, but no `message` field.

 #### app.stop